oclipa/reactjs-cheat-sheet/README.md

 In general, Realtime Database is sufficient for simple apps, but Firestore is recommended for larger, more complex ones.

-In this case, a Realtime Database is used with a structure similar to the following:
+In this example, a Realtime Database is used with a structure similar to the following:

 ```
 - my-app